scipp/scipp/doc/type-erased-prototype.md

 - Avoid triggering COW if there is a subsequent exception, especially in `DatasetView`.
   Can we do all checks beforehand?
 - Use a memory pool.
-  This is particularly important if we implementing slicing via making a copy.
+  This is particularly important if we implement slicing via making a copy.

 Problems: